 Country info and advice - Czech Republic

-The following comments are from teachers who have taught, or are currently teaching, in Czech Republic.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Czech Republic.
+If you are a teacher and have some advice about Czech Republic, please share here.

 developed a project for children at a grammar school and lived in Jablonec Nad

 Nissau for two months to monitor my own program.
 I went back to the Netherlands

 and after my graduation party I decided to try my luck in Prague.
 Prague was